106.07 Reports; certification and filing.—

 6. The full name and address of each person to whom expenditures have been made by or on behalf of the committee or candidate within the reporting period; the amount, date, and purpose of each such expenditure; and the name and address of, and office sought by, each candidate on whose behalf such expenditure was made.
 However, expenditures made from the petty cash fund provided by s.
 106.12 need not be reported individually.
 7. The full name and address of each person to whom an expenditure for personal services, salary, or reimbursement for authorized expenses as provided in s.
 106.021(3) has been made and which is not otherwise reported, including the amount, date, and purpose of such expenditure.
 However, expenditures made from the petty cash fund provided for in s.
 106.12 need not be reported individually.
 Receipts for reimbursement for authorized expenditures shall be retained by the treasurer along with the records for the campaign account.

 8. The total amount withdrawn and the total amount spent for petty cash purposes pursuant to this chapter during the reporting period.

 9. The total sum of expenditures made by such committee or candidate during the reporting period.

 10. The amount and nature of debts and obligations owed by or to the committee or candidate, which relate to the conduct of any political campaign.

-11. A copy of each credit card statement which shall be included in the next report following receipt thereof by the candidate or political committee.
+11. Transaction information for each credit card purchase.
 Receipts for each credit card purchase shall be retained by the treasurer with the records for the campaign account.